 - As a substitute for proficiency tests

-- To verify the accuracy of testing of non-regulated analysts for which the laboratory does not participate in proficiency testing schemes.
+- To verify the accuracy of testing of non-regulated analysts for which the laboratory does not take part in round robin tests.

 We are strongly interested in generating as high a quality as possible.
 For this purpose we use state-of-the-art equipment, such as: